Method Functional Safety

 October 2024 Agenda

 • Lessons Learned: The Smiler ride roller coaster crash.
-First in a series exploring the lessons we can learn from previous incidents: lessons for chemical manufacturers from the Smiler ride roller coaster accident of 2015.
+We explore the lessons we can learn from previous incidents: lessons for chemical manufacturers from the Smiler ride roller coaster accident of 2015.

 • Functional Safety Assessments.
 Discussing common failings and non-compliances and identifying the potentially dangerous failures these represent.

 • Machinery Safety Devices.
-Issues that arise when using machinery safety certified devices in SIFs that should comply with IEC 61511.
+Discussing issues that arise when using machinery safety certified devices in SIFs that should comply with IEC 61511.

 • Fundamentals of Cyber Security.
 The threat landscape is continually evolving and system complexity and inter-connectedness is increasing – so what should you do?